archaephyrryx/seiyuu/README.md

 The exposed top-level functions in the library do not perform API request calls directly, but instead filter requests through a local cache that reduces the API request load by memoizing the results of all previous API lookups.
-This is especially important for searches that would normally cause 429 errors due to high query volume, as it is possible to save and restore even partial results to avoid redundant API queries.
+This is especially important for searches that would normally cause 429 (too many requests) errors due to high query volume, as it is possible to save and restore (even partial) results to avoid redundant API queries.

 Complexity
 ==========